 No computer system is completely secure, but if you’re shipping web applications as a lot of Ruby people are, you might as well hang a big “Hack me” sign on your web server.
 Most developers are completely, almost comically clueless about the kinds of security exploits they’re building into their applications every time they sit down and open an editor.
-But take the time to read through a basic guide or sign up for a free e-mail course on Rails security, and it will be enough to turn your hair white.
+But take the time to read through a basic guide or maybe a more comprehensive post on Rails security, and it will be enough to turn your hair white.

 Brakeman is a static analysis scanner that searches your Rails code for potential security risks ranging from proper use of Rails security measures in your code to potential vulnerabilities to cross-site scripting, mass assignment, and other well-known types of attacks.
 The report summarizes all problem areas and summarizes them in a report that lets you know where you could be looking to make improvements.
 While it doesn’t provide any information about remediation, it gives you a good opportunity to educate yourself on these various types of risks while you’re in the process of covering your application in Kevlar.

 Everyone knows that performance is important, but it’s a quality factor that often gets ignored until after a feature (or sometimes a whole application) ships.
 Knowing where your application spends its time gives you insight into how you can make it faster.
-I’m a huge fan of New Relic for active application profiling, but it’s a product that’s priced for the enterprise and not individual developers and small companies (even though the free tier is still pretty awesome).
+I’ve used New Relic in the past for active application profiling, and I’m currently using Scout on my main consulting project, but both of these are mainly priced for the enterprise and not individual developers and small companies.

 If you’re not already familiar with the rack-mini-profiler gem, you really should get to know it.
 You can drop it into your Rack application, and thereafter, you’ll have a small pop-up window in the corner of every page of your application that you can click for performance profiling information about the request that presented the page.